MileHacker Logo

 Public Transportation

 Hvar Island has a public bus system managed by Cazmatrans Promet.
 While limited in scope compared to mainland cities, it effectively connects the major towns and a couple villages.
-The buses are generally reliable and offer an economical way to travel.
+The buses are mostly trustworthy and offer an economical way to travel.

-The central bus station in Hvar Town functions as the island's main hub.
+The central bus station in Hvar Town serves as the island's main hub.
 Routes connect Hvar Town with Stari Grad (including the car ferry port), Jelsa, Vrboska, and Sućuraj (the easternmost point with a ferry connection to Drvenik on the mainland).
-Less frequent buses serve smaller villages, often requiring connections.
+Less frequent public buses provide service to smaller villages, often requiring connections.
 Ask at the local bus station or tourist office for current maps and schedules.

 Bus Details & Tips